MicrosoftDocs/visualstudio-docs/docs/install/controlling-updates-to-visual-studio-deployments.md

 ---
 # Control updates to network-based Visual Studio deployments

-Enterprise administrators often create a layout and host it on a network file share to deploy to their end-users.
+Enterprise administrators often create a layout and host it on a network file share to deploy to their end users.
 This page describes how to configure your network layout options properly.

 ## Controlling where Visual Studio looks for updates